 Join other Reedies interested in community engagement on these exciting pre-Orientation experiences.
-SEEDS (Students for Education, Empowerment, and Direct Service) builds mutually beneficial relationships within the Portland community to foster sustainable and positive change.
+SEEDS (Students for Education, Equity, and Direct Service) builds mutually beneficial relationships within the Portland community to foster sustainable and positive change.
 SEEDS is committed to expanding the scope of the academic mission and supporting Reed students in developing tools for self-reflection and passion for lifelong community engagement.
 The SEEDS experiences combine community engagement, volunteering, reflection, learning, and fun.

 In small groups (10–12 Reedies each), participants work with various community partners.
 Activities include a range of different opportunities to engage with local community organizations.
 Some of the organizations that you may work with include: